B-Rad80/code-components/README.md

 Now you're ready to start working, the main code is stored inside the mysite folder

 <><><><><><><><><><><>CONFIGURE HUBZONE DESIGNATION DATABASE<><><><><><><><><><><>

-This steps postgres databases that hold the designations for every county and tract.
+This steps create postgres databases that hold the designations for every county and tract.

 Within PSQL: